 Clockwork Quick Start

-In this step you enter your email address and click Forgot Password to get a link to create/reset your password.
+In this step, you enter your email address and click Forgot Password to get a link to create/reset your password.

 1. Pick start date and time.

-2. Pick end date and time.
 Tip: Use up/down arrows on your keyboard to quickly change the time in 15-minute increments.

-Note: If you are a software developers adding work for a task that is in Azure DevOps, any you've set up a Personal Access Token, skip this step and continue steps 4-6 to enter the task number.
+Note: If you are a software developer adding work for a task that is in Azure DevOps, any you've set up a Personal Access Token, skip this step and continue steps 4-6 to enter the task number.
 That will enter the description for you.

 1. Scroll through the list of projects and pick the project that your time gets billed to.